ambehnam/moose/framework/doc/content/source/kernels/ScalarLMKernel.md

 Also, it implements the residual and Jacobian contributions to the scalar Lagrange multiplier
 $\lambda$ constraint equation from the spatial variable $\phi$ in [eq:eq2].

-So that the input syntax matches with [ScalarLagrangeMultiplier.md], a `PostProcessor` is required that computes the total volume of the domain, assigned to the parameter `pp_name`.
+So that the input syntax matches with [ScalarLagrangeMultiplier.md], a `Postprocessor` is required that computes the total volume of the domain, assigned to the parameter `pp_name`.

 Currently, a [NullScalarKernel](source/scalarkernels/NullScalarKernel.md) is required to activate the dependency of the scalar variable within the block or subdomain of this object.
 See one of the example files listed below.